Mendocino Cove Plein-Air Study 2018

-I am most happy and fulfilled as an artist when I have the tactile experience of thick paint on a brush or trowel, boldly striking across the canvas, where I am taking real chances on the fly.
+I am most happy and fulfilled as an artist when I have the tactile experience of a brush, trowel, or airbrush boldly striking across the canvas, where I am taking real chances on the fly.
 This is where the art process comes alive for me, where the adrenalin flows through the veins!
 And though I can draw or paint most things with pretty good skill and had done so for decades, when I finally realized the creative potential of the computer, about fifteen years ago, I dove in and began to explore it.
-I have come to know it as a wonderful tool, as you will see as you read on—yet a tool, for me, to be used as sparingly as possible, for nothing can compare with the energy of a stroke from a brush held by a hand animated by the heart and will of the artist.
+I have come to know it as an excellent tool, as you will see as you read on—yet a tool, for me, to be used as sparingly as possible.

 Unlike doing a plein air painting all at once, where all the elements are combined, for my large-scale landscapes, I do a few individual paintings on location.
 I always begin with an abstract painting of the energy of the scene without any consideration of form.
 Next comes the study of the “force” of the forms in the landscape, distorting form, as I mentioned above.
 This becomes the foundation for my realistic version done in the traditional landscape technique.
 Then on another panel, I paint the emanations of the forms.
 (This I refer to later when I add these emanations by hand to the larger printed-out canvas.)

 Now, this brings us to my use of the computer.
 First, let me say that I have found that the less I use the computer the happier I am as an artist and the more pleased I am with the finished painting.